Peoria Child Custody Lawyer

 Joint Custody

 Family courts prefer to award joint legal custody to both parents.
 Joint physical custody is determined either by agreement between the parents or by order of the court.
 To determine whether joint custody is appropriate, the family court will consider the best interests of the child and the living accommodations of each parent.
-Parents who are awarded joint custody must sign a Joint Parenting Agreement, which delineates each parent's rights and responsibilities for the care of the child.
+Parents awarded joint custody must sign a Joint Parenting Agreement, which delineates each parent's rights and responsibilities for the care of the child.

-The Benefits Of Working With Our Legal Team
+The Benefits of Working with Our Legal Team

 - Avvo Superb Rating for family law and divorce